 The next step of the project is to attach the 4×4 skids under the floor frame.
 Align the edges with attention and use rafter ties to secure everything together tightly.

-Fit a piece of 3/4″ plywood to the floor frame and align the edges with attention.
-Drill pilot holes through the sheets and insert 1 5/8″ screws, every 8″ along the framing
+Next, fit a piece of 3/4″ plywood to the floor frame and align the edges with attention.
+Drill pilot holes through the sheets and insert 1 5/8″ screws, every 8″ along the floor framing.

 The next step of the project is to build the back wall for the shed.
 Cut all the components from 2×4 lumber at the right dimensions.
-Drill pilot holes through the plates and insert 3 1/2″ screws into the studs.
+Don’t forget to drill pilot holes through the plates and insert 3 1/2″ screws into the studs.
 You need to frame an opening for a window and an opening for the back door.
 Check if the corners are square and align the edges with attention.

 Continue the project by attaching the front wall for the shed.
 Cut the components as shown in the diagram and then assemble everything with attention, using 3 1/2″ screws.

 Use 2×4 lumber for the rafters.
-Use a miter saw to make 22.5 degree cuts to both ends of the rafters.
-Lay the rafters on a level surface, as shown in the diagram.
+Make the 22.5 degree cuts to both ends of the rafters, using a miter saw.
+Next, lay the rafters on a level surface, as shown in the diagram.

 Fit the trusses to the top of the chicken coop frame.
 Plumb the trusses and then secure them into place with rafter ties.
 Make sure you place the trusses every 24″ on center.